-Negotiations on the UK's withdrawal are ongoing, but their outcome remains so uncertain that it makes any prediction about the future very difficult.
-Different scenarios are still on the table, including that of a possible transition period (i.e. a fixed-term period of time during which the UK will no longer be a member of the EU but will continue to fully apply the EU acquis and European laws).
+Indeed, negotiations on the new relationship between the UK and the EU are ongoing, but their outcome remains so uncertain that it makes any prediction about the future very difficult.
+Different scenarios are still on the table, including that of a possible no deal.